makersacademy/takeaway-challenge/README.md

 ## Checkout and sending messages

-Implemented a message object and a send method in the Takeaway object.
+Got a tad carried away and implemented a message object and a send method in the Takeaway object.
 When running the feature test -

 ```
 takeaway = Takeaway.new()